dotlambda/metro-hd/website/content/pages/the-task.md

 The console features two microcontrollers:

 * [Atmega328](https://en.wikipedia.org/wiki/ATmega328) with
-    - 32 kB flash
+    - 32 KiB flash
-    - 2 kB SRAM
+    - 2 KiB SRAM
-    - 1 kB EEPROM
+    - 1 KiB EEPROM
 * Atmega168 with
-    - 16 kB flash
+    - 16 KiB flash
-    - 1 kB SRAM
+    - 1 KiB SRAM
     - 512 B EEPROM

 where the former is responsible for the game logic and controlling the display